5 Common Budget Sources for Your Jail Facility

 Search for every grant opportunity you can apply for to help enhance your services.
 Improving mental health, safety, security, and PREA compliance through grants are very helpful opportunities for facilities available from federal, state, and non-profit organizations.

 Medical provider contracts are typically the most expensive contract or expense for a facility but are a critical service.
 Adding an enhanced documentation service like an electronic medical record or medication management software is an excellent investment to enhance the accountability and efficiency of medical services.
 However, the key in detention lawsuits is usually from lack of medical care.

 When medical providers are working in a correctional facility, they need to have access to custody and behavior records that are documented by staff.
 The communication between security and medical needs to be seamless and as detailed as possible.
 Developing an integration between medical and mental health records with notations and referrals from security operations helps reduce the facility’s liability and enhances the health care provided to inmates.
 When this approach is taken and added to contracted medical services, your facility will operate as One Team with One Mission.

 Securing Funds for Your Corrections Facility

-Quam’s former Sheriff and now U.S. Congressman Troy Nehls once told Quam to plan, purchase, and implement the best program and service he can possibly provide: The most effective approach is taking the costly brunt right away rather than choosing the cheapest route then ultimately spending more money in the long run trying to correct mistakes.
-Hopefully, these tips become useful tools for you in your efforts to fund projects in your facility to improve the lives of inmates and staff alike.
+Quam’s former Sheriff and now U.S. Congressman Troy Nehls once told Quam to plan, purchase, and implement the best program and service he can possibly provide: The most effective approach is taking the costly brunt right away rather than choosing the cheapest route and then ultimately spending more money in the long run trying to correct mistakes.
+Hopefully, these tips will become useful tools for you in your efforts to fund projects in your facility to improve the lives of inmates and staff alike.